Welcome to the Easy MTD help.

 Accessing

-All business functionality appears on the Businesses page which is accessed by clicking the Businesses option on the Value Added Tax menu, or the Businesses link on the Welcome page or the Value Added Tax page.
+All business functionality appears on the Businesses page (see figure below) which is accessed by clicking the Businesses option on the Value Added Tax menu, or the Businesses link in the Welcome section or the Value Added Tax section.

 Business Details